tomasc/simple_form_markdown_editor/README.md

 ## Todo

 * How to make it possible to plug in other render engines?
-* How to implement "custom Markdown" (basic gsub)?
 * Highlighting trailing spaces (for linebreaks)?
 * Implement keyboard shortcuts
 * Implement Ctrl+z